Muslims will continue to produce children despite law: AIUDF chief

 Slamming the BJP-led Assam government, Badruddin Ajmal said, "Whatever laws you make, they will have no impact on the Muslims.
 Tampering with nature is not good.
 Muslims will do whatever they want to bear children.
 Don't shout later that we have more children.
 Don't fight with nature."

 "Muslims will continue to produce children, they will not listen to anyone.
 Now, the government has brought this law to stop Muslims from having jobs.
 According to the Sachar committee, below 2 per cent Muslims get government jobs.
-Literate people are now increasing among the Muslim community and they are working across the world," he added.
+Literate people are now increasing among the Muslim community and they are working across the world," Ajmal was quoted as saying by ANI.

 Assam to adopt two-child norm; How is India dealing with population problem, explained